Girouxweb/terraform-azurerm-private-endpoint/README.md

 ### <a name="input_resource_group_name"></a> [resource\_group\_name](#input\_resource\_group\_name)

 Description: The resource group where the resources will be deployed.
+Either the name of the new resource group to create or the name of an existing resource group.

 Type: `string`